Jewish American Heritage Month: JAHM Coalition

 Since 2006, JAHM programs have taken place across the country, but in March 2007 the JAHM Coalition was formed and convened by United Jewish Communities (now The Jewish Federations of North America), The Jacob Rader Marcus Center of the American Jewish Archives, the Jewish Women's Archive (JWA), (AJA) and the American Jewish Historical Society (AJHS), to encourage and support future programs.
 The JAHM Coalition is composed of the directors of major national Jewish historical and cultural organizations including the AJA, AJHS, JWA, the National Museum of American Jewish History, the Council of American Jewish Museums (CAJM), Jewish Museum of Florida, and the Jewish Historical Society of Greater Washington.
 In 2009, the Coalition named a national coordinator.

 JAHM Today

 Jewish American Heritage Month is organized annually by the National Museum of American Jewish History as a nationwide celebration.

+As of 2025, the UJA-Federation of New York has provided major new funding for JAHM, the coalition of groups involved has grown to encompass the UJA-Federation of New York, Artists Against Antisemitism, the American Association of School Librarians (AASL), and the Conference of Presidents of many other American Jewish Organizations, among others.
+The UJA's support has allowed JAHM to focus on educational programming for schools, library grants, and signature events to reach a broader audience.

+On January 20, 2025, the Trump administration's Initial Rescissions Of Harmful Executive Orders And Actions eliminated federal recognition of the month.
+Nonetheless, on May 16, 2025, the proclamation was issued after all.